ankrutik/notes/aws/solutions_arch_cert/notes.md

 Useful for microservices. eg. general requests to one target group, image requests to another, etc.

+### Connection Draining

+- With CLB, this is called connection draining
+- With ALB and NLB, this is called deregistration delay.
+- Mark a EC2 instance to be draining.
+- During this draining time:
+  - in-flight requests will be allowed to be completed
+  - all new requests will go to other non-draining instances
+-  Draining time is minimum 0 to maximum 3600 seconds, default 300 seconds

 ## Auto Scaling Theory

 https://aws.amazon.com/autoscaling/faqs/